 - Determine Qualified Payment Amount (QPA).

 Given that different vendors have their own unique approaches to determining QPAs, this is an area in which IT partners are especially helpful.
 Choosing to outsource QPA workflows lifts the burden of manual research off in-house teams.
 Your IT partner will be responsible for doing the research and incorporating data from nearby, ensuring the QPA is “Usual” and “Customary.”
 We can add the QPA and reason code to any claim, and move the QPAs from the Networks to the Payer, leaving your team with a final file in the exact format you need.
-Over time these workflows are improved with machine learning and automation to ensure accuracy and speed up processing time.
+Over time these workflows are improved with machine learning and automation to ensure accuracy and speed up the processing time.

 - Proactively monitor changes and recommend improvements.

 Perhaps the biggest benefit of tapping an IT partner to help navigate changes of the NSA is the proactive assistance in monitoring updates and ensuring compliance.
 Our sole responsibility is to enhance medical claims processing workflows, so our team always has an ear to the ground on updates that will impact processes.
-Our team of technologists determines if and how updates could affect our clients and prioritizes next steps to remain compliant.
+Our team of technologists determines if and how updates could affect our clients and prioritizes the next steps to remain compliant.
 Partnering with SDS means you’re always two steps ahead with a plan of action already prepared.

 The No Surprises Act is yet another change we’ll all have to adapt to, but fortunately, we’re all in this together.
 Our team has planned for updates to help clients get ahead of these required changes.